 It is crazy to think that my Peanut is 9-months-old already!
 I feel like some days drag on forever, but the months have gone by without me even noticing.
 He has grown and changed so much in that time, and I feel like I have changed nearly as much.
 There are so many things about myself and my life that are different now than I would have expected.
 People say that you can’t really plan for how having a baby will change your family, and I now understand what they all tried to tell me.

 Direct sales, multi-level marketing, and network marketing companies are everywhere right now!
 It seems like everywhere you turn on social media, one of your friends is trying to sell you something, right?
 While sometimes these companies get a bad name from the “product pushers” out there, direct sales companies are a great way for moms to make extra income, socialize, and have a job while spending time with their little ones.
+This post will dig into 10 of the best direct sales companies for moms.

 Between mom brain, missing your kiddo, and the added responsibilities at home, it is totally understandable that a working mom can be a little scatterbrained.
 It can be hard to keep the balance between your work life and your home life.
 Some days it is hard to stay focused and motivated at work – especially if you don’t want to be there at times.
 If you are anything like me, you have 105738 moments throughout your work day where you have to stop and go “ok, what was I doing?”